MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 It's strongly recommended to use a license for the Microsoft Teams Rooms Pro Management portal, a cloud-based management solution designed to proactively monitor and update Microsoft Teams Rooms devices and their peripherals.
 This service is intended for organizations aiming to enhance the meeting room experience for end users, facilitated by real-time monitoring and management for Microsoft Teams Rooms devices like Surface Hub 3.

-- **Intelligent Operations**: Utilizes software and machine learning to automate updates, detect problems, and resolve issues for Microsoft Teams Rooms.
+- **Intelligent operations**: Utilizes software and machine learning to automate updates, detect problems, and resolve issues for Microsoft Teams Rooms.
-- **Timely Security Patches**: Automated update management ensures that security patches are applied promptly as they become available, minimizing the window of vulnerability and protecting devices from known security threats.
+- **Timely security updates**: Automated update management ensures that security patches are applied promptly as they become available, minimizing the window of vulnerability and protecting devices from known security threats.
-- **Update Management**: Automates the orchestration of meeting application and Windows updates based on customer-configurable deployment rings.
+- **Update management**: Automates the orchestration of meeting application and Windows updates based on customer-configurable deployment rings.

 To learn more, see [Microsoft Teams Rooms Pro Management](/microsoftteams/rooms/rooms-pro-management)